RaiderKnight/RK-Money-Maker/README.md

 ### 1- rk_MoneyMaker :
-Add the possibility to deposit and withdraw money.
-You can also buy/sell/trade jewellery and arts at some stores.
+Add the possibility to deposit and withdraw money at the bank.
+You can also buy/sell/trade jewellery and arts at some stores in the city.
+8 types of jewellery.
+8 types of arts.
+Contain 4 scenes.

 ### Module requirements
+1. At least LifePlay 3.18
-Vima's bedroom presets (1.1)
+2. Vima's bedroom presets (1.1)

 ### How to install
 Download the mod and add it to : ..\LifePlay\Content\Modules